Java-Numerical-Processing/JNP-lib/README.md

 [  0.3965  0.8773  0.2981  0.4134  ]
 ```

-Create a 3x4 matrix by concatenating the transpose of the column vector
+Create a 3x4 matrix by concatenating the transpose of the column vector.
 ```java
 matrix = matrix.concat( 0, colVector.transpose() );
 System.out.println( matrix );